 Ok, you’re business is growing or you have a great idea to move it to the next level.
-I can probably help you in the transition.
+As a Grand Rapids small business lawyer and former business executive, I can probably help you in the transition.
 Here are some things that might be helpful.Raising Capital

 It’s not unusual to need additional capital for your business expansion.
 This might include capital for: (a) working capital (for increased inventory, work in process, and accounts receivable); (b) capital expenditures (land, building, equipment, etc.); (c) acquisition of another business; (d) research and development; and (e) the list goes on.